What Is Laxative Misuse?

 However, when misused or abused, laxatives can have serious or dangerous side effects.
 In the worst-case scenarios, these effects can even be life-threatening.

-Regardless, there are four different types of laxatives, which impact the body in different ways.
-[2]
+There are four different types of laxatives, which impact the body in various ways.2

 Bulk-forming laxatives work by increasing the “bulk” of stool.
 The added weight in the digestive tract can help stimulate bowel movement.

-These types of laxatives don’t work right away, and it may take between 2-3 days to see an effect.
+These types of laxatives don’t work right away.
+It may take between 2 and 3 days to see an effect.

-Osmotic laxatives work by drawing water into the stool, helping to soften it and make passing it easier.
+Osmotic laxatives work by drawing water into the stool, helping to soften it and making it easier to pass.

-These types of laxatives also take several days to make an impact, typically showing results in 2-3 days.
+These types of laxatives also take several days to take effect, typically showing results within 2-3 days.

-Among the fastest-acting laxatives, this version of the medication stimulates the muscles in the gut, physically helping move stool along its path.
+Among the fastest-acting laxatives, these laxatives stimulate the muscles in the gut, physically helping move stool along its path.
 They typically take effect within 6-12 hours.

-Stool softeners, as implied by the name, can make stool softer and easier to pass.
-Generally producing results within 12-78 hours, these types of laxatives are typically recommended for a person who has issues with unusually hard stool, or a blockage.
+Stool softeners, as implied by the name, can make stool softer and easier to pass and promote normal bowel movements when dealing with chronic constipation.
+Generally producing results within 12-78 hours, these types of laxatives are typically recommended for a person who has issues with unusually hard stool or a blockage.

 Why Do Some People With Bulimia Misuse Laxatives?